siy/booter-injector/README.md

 ~~~~

 Now for every invocation of **get()** same instance will be returned.
 By convention singletons created this way
-are lazily evaluated, i.e. the instance of the singleton is created only when first request for singleton is processed.
+are lazily instantiated, i.e. the instance of the singleton is created only when first request for singleton is processed.
 If particular singleton should be evaluated upfront (i.e. eagerly), it's enough to change annotation as follows:

 ~~~~